-Winter ticks (Dermacentor albipictus) are one-host external parasites that can be found on cervids such as elk, mule deer, and moose in Yukon.
-These parasites can negatively affect host health when present in large numbers, with moose being especially vulnerable because they do not remove larval ticks by grooming.
+Winter ticks (Dermacentor albipictus) are one-host external parasites that can be found on cervids such as elk, mule deer and moose in Yukon.
+These parasites can negatively affect host health when present in large numbers.
+Moose are especially vulnerable because they do not groom off larval stages of ticks.
 In some regions of Canada, winter ticks can be responsible for severe disease and mortality in moose.

 To date, data suggests that winter ticks are not a major disease concern for Yukon cervids.
-By studying the distribution and occurrence of winter ticks in Yukon, we are monitoring how ticks may affect Yukon's wild cervid populations, and how tick host and geographical distribution may change over time.
+By studying the distribution and occurrence of winter ticks in Yukon, we are monitoring how these parasites may affect Yukon's wild cervid populations and how their geographical distribution may change over time.
+This is especially important for species such as moose, which are a key harvest species in Yukon.